LINBIT/linstor-docker-volume/README.md

+# DEPRECATION
+This project is deprecated.
+Please use the go based version of this plugin from [here](https://github.com/LINBIT/linstor-docker-volume-go).

-# LINSTOR Docker Volume Plugin
+## LINSTOR Docker Volume Plugin

 This plugin allows to create Docker volumes replicated via DRBD and LINSTOR.

-# Configuration
+## Configuration
 As the plugin has to communicate to the LINSTOR controller via the LINSTOR python library, it is important to set the client configuration: